zanadoman/rustweb/README.md

 ## 🛠️ Dependencies

-To host the website, make sure you have the following depencencies installed:
+To host the website, make sure you have the following dependencies installed:

 - **Rustup**
 - **MariaDB**